-Judith and her Maidservant[caption id="attachment_1375" align="aligncenter" width="620"] Artemisia Gentileschi, Judith and her Maidservant, 1613–14, Palazzo Pitti, Florence[/caption] Here Judith and her maid Abra have just killed Holofernes and are preparing to decamp with his head.
-Many male artists have depicted Judith as standing triumphant with Holofernes’ head, but Artemisia chooses to capture the danger and risk.
+Here Judith has just killed Holofernes and with her maid, Abra, is preparing to abscond with his head.
+Many male artists have depicted Judith as standing triumphant with Holofernes’ head, but Gentileschi chooses to capture the danger and risk.

-Self-portrait as the Allegory of Painting (La Pittura)[caption id="attachment_1372" align="aligncenter" width="620"] Artemisia Gentileschi, Self-Portrait as the Allegory of Painting, 1630s , Royal Collection, Windsor[/caption] The painting demonstrates a rare feminist theme from a time when women seldom held jobs, let alone were well known for them.
+This painting demonstrates a rare feminist theme from a time when women seldom held jobs, let alone were well known for them.
 Gentileschi’s portrayal of herself as the epitome of the arts was a bold statement to make back then.
-Though the painting is today overshadowed by many of Gentileschi’s other, more dramatic and raw scenes reflecting the artist’s troubling younger years, this Self-Portrait was very controversial in its time.
+Though today the painting is overshadowed by many of Gentileschi’s other, more dramatic and raw scenes reflecting the artist’s troubling younger years, this Self-Portrait was very controversial in its time.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!